fleming12/hullrad.github.io/README.md

 Fleming, P.J., Correia, J.J, and Fleming, K.G., The Molecular Basis for Hydrodynamic Properties of PEGylated Human Serum Albumin.
 Biophysical Journal, Online June 21, 2024  DOI: 10.1016/j.bpj.2024.05.019

+Note: The above BJ paper describes the addition of non-ideality constants to the output of HullRad.

 Download fleming_bj_2018.pdf for a PDF copy of the paper describing the original HullRad algorithm.

 Download the Python script, Display_hull.py (Python2) or Display_Hull3.py (Python3), to draw convex hull around a displayed structure in PyMOL.